Sulphur Bank Mine: End of the Parrott era

 The heyday of quicksilver mining came to an end when the price of quicksilver dropped to $25 per flask from a high in 1874 of $120.
 The Sulphur Bank Quicksilver Mining Company was bankrupt by 1883.
-Tiburcio Parrot’s biographer states the company’s stock went into default, which suggests the stock was pledged against loans to cover operating expenses.
+Tiburcio Parrot's biographer states the company's stock went into default, which suggests the stock was pledged against loans to cover operating expenses.
 Who the creditors were or to whom the mine was sold is unknown.
 A specialized census report indicates 2,283 flasks were produced there in 1890, which was a fraction of the output reported during the census of 1880 (10,706 flasks).

-The township of Eastlake, which included a dry goods store, post office and a hotel-restaurant was abandoned after the mine’s closure.
+The township of Eastlake, which included a dry goods store, post office and a hotel-restaurant was abandoned after the mine's closure.

 The mine was apparently inactive through the remainder of the 1880s.
 Geologist George F. Becker visited the mine several times between 1883 and 1888.
-Becker’s survey of quicksilver mining in the western United States usually includes the names of watchmen or mine personnel at the sites he studied, but no names are mentioned during his visits to Sulphur Bank.
+Becker's survey of quicksilver mining in the western United States usually includes the names of watchmen or mine personnel at the sites he studied, but no names are mentioned during his visits to Sulphur Bank.
 The Fiedler shaft was flooded and overflowing into Clear Lake in 1887.
 The mine was operated sporadically in the 1890s, evidenced by the presence of mine superintendent Richard White.

 John Parrott died in 1884, and his widow, Abigail inherited control of Parrott and Company.
-Abigail was not the mother of Tiburcio Parrott.
-He was born 1842, the bastard child of John Parrott and Deloris Ochoa.
 John Parrott was the American Consul to Mexico at Mazatlan.
 The War with Mexico in 1845-1846 put a temporary end to the diplomacy business.
 John Parrott then set up his banking and real estate business in San Francisco in 1848 or 1850.

-Tiburcio Parrott was educated in the United States and Europe.
+John Parrot's son by Deloris Ochoa., Tiburcio Parrott, was educated in the United States and Europe.
 After the failure of the mercury mine, he spent the last decade of his life founding and operating a wine estate, near the township of St. Helena, California.
 There he became closely associated with the German-born Beringer Brothers: Frederick and Jacob.
 Tiburcio Parrott died in 1894.

 In 1901, the Sulphur Bank mine was sold to a group of New York bankers.